linschris/git-tutorial/README.md

 ### Code will flow from the working tree to the remote github repository.

 # Getting Started

+## Before we begin, you should have:
+* A computer
+* Some sort of text editor (VSCode, Atom, etc.)
+* Some knowledge of the terminal and filesystem (How to open it, move around directories...)

 ### To begin, there are mainly 2 ways to initalize or start a Git repository.

 1. (__*Recommended*__) Creating a Github repository on your Github account, and cloning it onto your local machine.